Answer Posted / g_avadhut

 Post New Answer View All Answers

-How do you kill a service?
+How do I kill a program without task manager?

 Is kill ping a virus?